-What to know before starting a Listed Building Project
+Things to know before working in Listed Building Projects

 There are around 400,000 listed buildings in England.
 Working in London and the Home Counties, we’ve come across many of these over years of varying degrees and our portfolio contains a number of extensions and refurbishments to statutory listed and locally listed as well as properties in conservation areas.
 When it comes to undertaking work on a listed building, extra consideration needs to be taken no matter how big or small.
-There are a few very important things to consider when working on any listed buildings:
+There are a few very important things to know before working on a listed building project:

 Historic England (formerly English Heritage) keeps a register of all listed building entries in England.
 If a building is considered to be of special architectural or historic interest, it will be included in a list of such buildings.
 Applications for new entries as well as removal or amendments to an existing entry are made to Historic England for their recommendation to the Secretary of State who makes the final decision.
 For buildings to be added to the list, each building is assessed on a set of criteria which can be found on Historic England’s website.